ErMapsh/react-Textutil-project/readme.md

 - like see < const [initialstate, initialstatechanged] = useState("Here this string is default value of initialstate, its may be string, int, float, boolean, object etc.") >
 - we can change initialstatechanged manually like < initialstatechanged("here the something that u want to change") >

+## Adding Logic in UtilsText
+- we add one more button for lowercase text.
+- adding preview for text that we paste/enter.
+- count word in string, count character in string and return how many time(minutes) for no of words to read in minutes